nzeisenberg/nfl_project/README.md

 NO COVER: The favorite does not exceed their handicap, either winning by less than expected or losing.

 # Flask Website
-The flask website is a local developmental server that takes in inputs and provides a prediction based o user inputs.
+The flask website is a local developmental server that takes in inputs and provides a prediction based on user inputs.
 For each team statsitic, a custom link is provided to statmuse.com, a reliable sports database that will relay each statstic to the user for conveninent input.
 It will yield one of two predictions: "COVER" or "NO COVER".